 Reserve Your Spot

 After being accepted to the College, you will receive an email with information regarding New Student Orientation.
-At Century, orientation is a two step process.
-The first step is an online orientation.
-After completing the online orientation, you will move on to step two which is the Registration Session.
-During the session you will meet with your assigned advisor to review course selection and register for the semester.
+At Century, there are two paths for completing orientation: online or on-campus.
+The first step is to complete an orientation questionnaire.
+After completing the orientation questionnaire, this will determine your next step, either completing online orientation or attending an on-campus Orientation Session.
+During the on-campus session you will meet with an advisor to review course selection and register for the semester.
+If you are eligible to complete the online orientation, you will be able to register once you have completed that, or sign up for Drop-In hours to meet with an advisor for course advisement.
 Expect your first step email to arrive just before your term of enrollment begins.

 |When will you start classes at Century?||Expect your invitation to Orientation to arrive:|

 |Fall semester||Mid May|

 |Spring semester||Beginning of November|

 - Visit GPS LifePlan to start thinking about course selection and your major/career options before attending orientation.

 - It is important that you have completed the ACCUPLACER course placement test (if needed) before attending a New Student Orientation.
 You can also use ACT, SAT and/or MCA scores if they are still valid.